SamiFawcett/compbio/README.md

 # compbio

-lectures and learnings on computational biology and machine learning applied to biology from internet
+lectures, learnings, and code related to computational biology and machine learning applied to biology from internet